Gastroesophageal Reflux Disease (GERD)

 Lady suffering from Gastroesophageal Reflux Disease (GERD)

-Gastroesophageal reflux disease or GERD is a common condition in Singapore where acidic content in your stomach frequently flows up into your oesophagus, the tube connecting your stomach to your mouth.
-This results in a “burning sensation” behind the chest wall that we often refer to as heartburn.
+Gastroesophageal reflux disease, or GERD, is a common condition in Singapore where acidic content in your stomach frequently flows up into your oesophagus, a muscular tube that connects your mouth to the stomach.
+This acid regurgitation or backwash results in a “burning sensation” behind the chest wall that we often refer to as heartburn.

 What is the difference between Heartburn, Acid Reflux and GERD?